 Early students who have gone on to prominence, such as Emanuel Ax and Fred Sherry, helped to cement the Festival’s reputation as an attractive summer program for top musicians to hone their skills.
 With alumni in many major orchestras, chamber groups, and conservatories worldwide, that vibrant reputation continues.

-The Bowdoin Festival grew rapidly as a program of the Bowdoin College Music Department through the 70’s, 80’s, and 90’s, changing its name along the way to the Bowdoin Summer Music Festival.
+The Festival grew rapidly as a program of the Bowdoin College Music Department through the 70s, 80s, and 90s, changing its name along the way to the Bowdoin Summer Music Festival.
 In 1997, the Festival became an independent non-profit organization, and in 2004 changed its name to the Bowdoin International Music Festival in recognition of its world-wide reach.

 In September 2014, David Ying and Phillip Ying, members of the famed Ying Quartet, succeeded co-founder Lewis Kaplan as the Festival’s Artistic Directors.
-Through their leadership, the Bowdoin International Music Festival engages exceptional students and enthusiastic audiences through world-class education and performances.
+Through their leadership, the Festival engages exceptional students and enthusiastic audiences through world-class education and performances.
 After a competitive admissions process, over 270 students are invited to attend the Festival and study with distinguished faculty and guest artists.
-Audiences are invited to more than 100 free events such as student performances, lectures, masterclasses, and community concerts.
+Audiences are invited to more than 175 free events such as student performances, lectures, masterclasses, studio classes, and community concerts.